-Master of Education in Curriculum and Instruction — Gifted & Talented
+Master of Education (M.Ed.) in Curriculum and Instruction

 Online Degree Overview

-The Master of Education in Curriculum and Instruction (C&I) is designed to prepare educators to develop and deliver effective instructional opportunities for diverse students in various learning settings including public, private, higher education and the workplace.
+The Master of Education in Curriculum and Instruction (C&I) is designed to prepare educators with specialized teacher training to develop and deliver effective instructional opportunities for exceptional and diverse students in various learning settings including public, private, higher education, and the workplace.
 Our Virginia Department of Education (VDOE) approved Gifted and Talented concentration is designed to equip teachers and administrators with a deeper understanding of the unique needs of gifted students, and how to develop appropriate curriculum, instruction and assessment activities.
 The program requires the add-on Gifted Education Endorsement for those holding a Virginia teaching license.* Please note that a required 45-hour practicum takes place during the second spring semester of the program.
 Prospective students are encouraged to consult with their school administration regarding the practicum requirement and its fulfillment as a contracted school employee.

 *Those from outside of Virginia should check with their state department of education for endorsement requirements.

 Length: 35 credit hours.
 May be completed in 24 months.